filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 as network QAP lags behind the baseline function, but an undesirable property of tending network collateral to zero as the baseline function grows.
-This proposal aims to maintain the desirable property of exponential pledge decrease but introduces a reasonable non-zero floor on network collateral.
+This proposal aims to maintain the desirable property of exponential pledge decrease but introduces a reasonable lower bound on network collateral.

 ## Specification
 Factor the per-sector initial consensus pledge into two parts: a 70% share which divides by the baseline function like today,